KendallTapani/Windows-Server-Homelab/README.md

 <br/>

 ### 3. Installed Active Directory DSR
-- Installed AD, Promoted server to DC, created new forest ("kendalltapani.com").
+- Installed AD, Promoted server to Domain Controller, created new forest ("kendalltapani.com").

 ### 4. Created OUs, and added Admins and Users.
 - Created New OU for Admins, Users, and Domain Controllers.